healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 *   Base (20%) - **6.0**/10

-The Amazon Basics has a standard design, and we don’t mean it as a criticism.
-All the features of its carafe, spout, handle, lid, base, and power cord accomplish well what they set out to do.
+The Amazon Basics has a standard design, and we don’t mean that as a criticism.
+All the features of its carafe, spout, handle, lid, base, and power cord do well what they are meant to do.
 The only thing subpar about the kettle is the slightly wobbly kettle-to-base assembly.

 ### In the Box